 Myth #2: Gratitude deserves a reward.

 Sometimes we express gratitude with the expectation of receiving something on the back end.
-That’s called false gratitude and it’s counterproductive.
+That’s not genuine gratitude and it’s counterproductive.

 Maybe we try to please God by recounting a long list of all the people and things for which we are thankful.
-Then we tack on a few requests, expecting a cosmic payout in the end because we are just so darn thankful.
+Then we tack on a few requests, expecting a cosmic payout in the end because we’re thankful.

 Myth #3: Gratitude is about luck or hard work.

 When we see our own hard work — or even the work of other people — as the sole reason for the blessings in our lives, then our gratitude misses the point.
-This kind of gratitude sets us above other people who clearly aren’t as blessed as we are (tongue in cheek).
+This kind of gratitude sets us above other people who “clearly aren’t as blessed” as we are.
 We become like the Pharisee in Luke 18:9-14 who is “thankful” that he isn’ t like all the other sinners and evildoers, and “thankful” that he fasts and tithes.

 When God is the center of our lives, our gratitude is directed toward him.
-It recognizes the role he plays in our lives and keeps our lives — and our efforts — in proper perspective.
-We recognize that every good and perfect gift comes from God, not from our ourselves or our own good works.
+It recognizes the role he plays in our lives, and keeps our efforts in proper perspective.
+We recognize every good and perfect gift comes from God, not from our ourselves or our own good works.

-Celebrate this Thanksgiving.
-Enjoy time with family and friends.
-Feast on turkey and pie.
-But move beyond the myths about gratitude, and practice gratitude as a spiritual discipline all year long.
+Celebrate life.
+Enjoy the time you spend with family and friends.
+Feast, drink, be merry and count your blessings.
+But move beyond the myths about gratitude, and learn how to embrace gratitude as a spiritual discipline.